 Measure what trust turns into.

 The modern market is noisy, but the human need is old.
 People still want clarity, relevance, proof, and a reason to return.
+Build the machine that gives them all four, and attention stops being something you rent by the day and becomes something you own.

 Where to go next